 Skillshare offers free painting classes for watercolour painters: you can learn to paint watercolour flowers or with layered washes.
 YouTube also has hundreds of free videos that help you get to grips with different painting techniques and allow you to become more confident with your brush.
 You can learn the basics of oil painting with artist Lena Danya, brush up (pun intended!) on your watercolour techniques with Mr. Otter Art Studio, or learn how to mix acrylic paints with Will Kemp Art School.

 For more in-depth, structured teaching, you might want to consider paying for a painting course.
-You can browse the wide range of painting courses we have available on our site, such as this Ultimate Acrylic Painting course from Knowledge Door or this Watercolour Painting Diploma course from the Centre for Excellence.
+There are countless painting courses available online, such as this Ultimate Acrylic Painting course or this Watercolour Painting Diploma course.
 Alternatively, you might want to search for painting classes near you.

 Final thoughts…